-As you know that the qualifiers for the FIFA World Cup 2018 is over.
+As you know that the qualifiers for the FIFA World Cup 2018 are over.
 The teams that have qualified for the FIFA 2018 World Cup are:

 AFC (Asia) – Australia, Iran, Japan, Korean Republic, Saudi Arabia